BSalita/Woundify/README.md

 | ----------------- | ---------------------------------------------------------------------------------------------------------- |
 | END | End program.
 Same as QUIT.
 | HELP | Show help.
-| INTENT | Pop stack passing to intent service, push response.
+| INTENT | Pops stack and sends audio/text to Houndify's intent service.
+The response is pushed onto the stack.
-| LISTEN | Listen and push utterance.
+| LISTEN | Record audio and push utterance onto stack.
-| LOOP | Loop to first command and repeat.
+| LOOP | Loop back to first command and continue execution.
-| PAUSE | Pause for specified seconds.
+| PAUSE | Pause for seconds specified in argument (or uses default).
 | PRONOUNCE | Convert text at top of stack into spelled pronounciations.
 | QUIT | Quit program.
 Same as END.
-| REPLAY | Replay top of stack.
+| REPLAY | Replay TOS.
+If TOS is text, display text.
+If audio, it plays the audio.
-| RESPONSE | Push last intent response.
+| RESPONSE | Push the last intent's response, always text, onto the stack.
 | SETTINGS | Show or update settings.
+Use this command to verify settings such as defaults or authentication info.
-| SHOW | Show stack.
+| SHOW | Shows everything on the stack.
-| SPEAK | Pop stack (text or speech) and speak.
+| SPEAK | Pops stack and speaks it.
-| SPEECH | Push argument as speech.
+| SPEECH | Push audio onto stack.
-| TEXT | Push argument as text.
+| TEXT | Push text onto stack.
-| WAKEUP | Wait for wakeup, convert to text, push remaining words onto stack.
+| WAKEUP | Wait for wakeup word(s), convert rest of audio to text, push as text onto stack.

 ## Chart of Command Actions Based on Arguments